LlmKira/fast-langdetect/README.md

 #### Fallback Policy (Keep It Simple)

-- Only MemoryError triggers fallback (in `model='auto'`): when loading the full model runs out of memory, it falls back to the lite model.
+- Only `MemoryError` triggers fallback (in `model='auto'`): when loading the full model runs out of memory, it falls back to the lite model.
-- I/O/network/permission/path/integrity errors raise `DetectError` (with original exception) — no silent fallback.
+- I/O/network/permission/path/integrity errors raise standard exceptions (e.g., `FileNotFoundError`, `PermissionError`) or library-specific errors where applicable — no silent fallback.
 - `model='lite'` and `model='full'` never fallback by design.

+#### Errors

+- Base error: `FastLangdetectError` (library-specific failures).
+- Model loading failures: `ModelLoadError`.
+- Standard Python exceptions (e.g., `ValueError`, `TypeError`, `FileNotFoundError`, `MemoryError`) propagate when they are not library-specific.

 ### Convenient `detect_language` Function